Battle of Prague (1741): Battle

 Maurice de Saxe, an experienced commander renowned for his intellectual grasp of the principles of war, discreetly went forward to reconnoiter the walled city's defenses in person and launched a surprise operation.
 With help of Colonel François de Chevert, he outlined a plan for a body of grenadiers to assault the walls by night.
 In order to avoid alerting the small Prague garrison, the assault would be made without firing muskets; only bayonets were used to dispatch the soldiers on guard duty.
-On the night of 25 to 26 November, the Franco-Bavarian-Saxon climbed onto the parapet of a poorly defended section of the walls and had taken possession before the garrison realized what was afoot.
+On the night of 25 to 26 November, the Franco-Bavarian-Saxon troops climbed onto the parapet of a poorly defended section of the walls and had taken possession before the garrison realized what was afoot.
 The city gate was opened, and Saxe's cavalry rode in, leaving Prague's defenders no choice but to surrender.

 Aftermath

 Charles Albert was crowned King of Bohemia the following day and later also briefly held the title of Holy Roman Emperor.
-Despite the capture of Prague, the strategic decision didn't change.
-In December 1741 Austrian general Ludwig Andreas von Khevenhüller launched a winter counter-offensive, reversing most of the enemy's gains.
+However, Prague's capture did not significantly alter the course of the war, since the following month Austrian general Ludwig Andreas von Khevenhüller launched a winter counter-offensive, reversing most of the enemy's gains.
 Prague would be liberated by the Austrians again in December 1742.